-If not, let's look at the differences between the two.
+Let's look at the differences between the two.
 With another group by yours, set up two microscopes.
 Hopefully you have your microscope reference chart from earlier.
 Have one group set up a slide of a prokaryotic group and another set up a slide from a eukaryotic group.